dcbasham/REACTO-SystemDesign/04-system-design/03-fandango-II.md

 ![Sample Diagram of Web Application Layers with Caching](./assets/WebAppLayersCache.png)

+- If we know the query will be called and is a little slow we can cache it and instead of rerunning the whole process we just grab the result of the process that we have cached.
+Cache should only contain the result of the query that is being run the MOST.
+LFU least frequently used- is the first one we get rid of in the cache that is being used the least. we evict that one from the cache and replace it with the most used query.
+- Caches can be set up with database system , on the server side as a stored memory object on the server (on the end).
+So it would be set up at the end of the server side call or at the beginning of the database system.

 ### Case Study 3: Our application is a monolith.
 If we make changes to a specific part of our application, we need to redeploy the entire thing

 The solution to this would be microservices.
 Microservices are their own environments of codebases, deployment strategies, servers, etc. They are usually used to separate tightly coupled functionality or separate different business use cases into their own services (Ex: Uber Taxi and Uber Eats could be two different microservices).
 They should be able to identify what would be a feature on Fandango that would be appropriate to split into microservices.